pvergoulis/hospital-booking-system-frontend/README.md

 # React + TypeScript + Vite

 # 🏥 Hospital Booking System
-A modern hospital management web application built with React, TailwindCSS, and Material UI — featuring full authentication & role-based authorization.
+A modern hospital booking web application built with React, TailwindCSS, and Material UI — featuring full authentication & role-based authorization.
 This system allows users to register, log in, manage appointments, and for administrators to take full control over data with advanced CRUD functionality.

 # ✨ Features